Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions: Overview of the approach and results

+The surface-magnon-assisted tunneling is shown schematically in Fig.~1 for a biased junction comprising two fully-polarized (half-metallic) ferromagnets with antiparallel (AP) magnetizations.
+In the process shown in Fig.~1a the magnon emission occurs in the course of the Coulomb exchange interaction between a tunneling spin-up electron from the left-hand ferromagnet and a spin-down electron from the right-hand ferromagnet.
+The latter is excited into a state above the Fermi level, leaving behind a spin-1 excitation of the Fermi sea which in the mean-field approach~\cite{Yosida96} is treated as a spin wave.
+Its energy $\omega_{{\bf q}_\|}$ is limited by the applied bias, i.e. $0 < \omega_{{\bf q}_\|} \leq |e|V$.
+The corresponding inelastic current can be calculated using the nonequilibrium Green's function formalism (e.g. Refs.\cite{Caroli71,Cuevas96} and \cite{GT02a}), yielding the following result for the tunneling spectrum:

-In the first term the Fermi occupation numbers $n(\epsilon)$ and $n(\epsilon +|e|V-\omega_{{\bf q}_\|})$ correspond to the initial (i) and final (f) electron states in the process shown in Fig.~1a.
-The second term comes from a similar exchange process (Fig.~1b) where in the initial state a spin-down electron has energy $\epsilon +|e|V+\omega_{{\bf q}_\|}$ above the Fermi level in the right-hand system whereas in the final state a spin-up electron has energy $\epsilon$ with respect to the Fermi level in the left-hand system.
-For positive bias voltage $V>0$ this process is only possible at finite temperature $T$ when the occupation number of the initial state $n(\epsilon +|e|V+\omega_{{\bf q}_\|})$ is not zero.
-In Eq. (\ref{IETS_half}) $\Omega=A/4\pi D$ is the density of states of the surface magnons (proportional to the contact area $A$) and $\omega_{{\bf q}_\|}=Dq_\|^2$ is their dispersion relation with $D$ being the spin stiffness.
-With magnon wave-vector dependence of the electron-magnon interaction, the second derivative of the tunneling current (\ref{IETS_half}) has two antisymmetric peaks as a function of bias voltage (Fig.~2).
-As the temperature increases, they broaden and shift to higher energies in a similar way as in the experiments~\cite{Moo98,Moo00,Jap1,Jap2,Jap3}.
-The peak intensity in the limit of zero bias and temperature, $|d^2I/dV^2|_{T,V\to 0}$ can be expressed in terms of the barrier transparency and electron band parameters of the ferromagnets.
+Here the junction parameters, such as barrier transparency, electron band parameters of the ferromagnets etc., are absorbed in the constant $C^{AP}$ [see Eq. (\ref{C}) in Sec. \ref{sec_spectr}]. $\Omega=A/4\pi D$ is the surface MDOS, with $A$ and $D$ being the junction area and the spin stiffness, respectively.
+The matrix element of the electron-magnon coupling is expressed through the Fourier transform of the Coulomb interaction, ${\cal V}({\bf q}_\|)=2\pi e^2/(\kappa^2 + q_\|^2)^{1/2}$.
+Since the Coulomb interaction occurs across the insulating barrier it is assumed weakly screened and, therefore, the electron-magnon coupling in Eq. (\ref{IETS_half}) depends on the magnon-wave vector in the junction plane, ${\bf q}_\|$ ($\kappa^{-1}$ is the screening radius, see Sec. \ref{sec_tunnel} for details).
+In the first term of Eq. (\ref{IETS_half}) the Fermi occupation numbers $n(\epsilon)$ and $n(\epsilon +|e|V-\omega_{{\bf q}_\|})$ correspond to the initial (i) and final (f) electron states of the process shown in Fig.~1a (the prime denotes the derivative).
+The second term originates from a counteracting exchange process (Fig.~1b) where in the initial state a spin-down electron has energy $\epsilon +|e|V+\omega_{{\bf q}_\|}$ above the Fermi level in the right-hand system whereas in the final state a spin-up electron has energy $\epsilon$ with respect to the Fermi level in the left-hand system.
+For a positive bias voltage $V>0$ this process is only possible at finite temperature $T$ when the occupation number of the initial state $n(\epsilon +|e|V+\omega_{{\bf q}_\|})$ is nonzero.